The City of West Palm Beach joins CUES for the FAU Partnership for Sustainable Communities pilot program. Read more

 Andrea Ramos is pursuing her Ph.D. in Public Administration.
+Her research on evacuation preparedness in Florida with Dr. John L. Renne recently received national attention.
 She received a Bachelors of Science in Nursing from Florida Atlantic University and a Masters of Science in Public Health from the University of Miami.
 Read more

 Dr. John Renne will join the convening of the Transportation Research Board’s Expert Panel Workshop for the National Cooperative Highway Research Program (NCHRP) Project 08-117 – Impact of Transformational Technologies on Land Use and Transportation on August 16, 2018 at the Beckman Center of the National Academies of Sciences & Engineering, Irvine, California.